 Another simulation comparison was run in an effort to determine if changes to the baseline aerodynamics determined by the PID in flight would have resulted in better handling qualities had the system been flown in a closed-loop fashion.
 Handling qualities ratings were determined using the standard Cooper-Harper rating scale.
-Handling qualities analysis run on the frequency sweep flight data using the lower order equivalent system (LOES) method predicts that the handling qualities will lie in the Level 2 range.
-Evaluating an automated pitch frequency sweep performed in the simulation gives a similar prediction for the control anticipation parameter (CAP) - Figure 8 shows these two predictions as the blue (flight data) and red (simulation with original aerodynamics) asterisks.
+Handling qualities analysis run on the frequency sweep flight data using the lower order equivalent system (LOES) method (ref.
+7) predicts that the handling qualities will lie in the Level 2 range.
+Evaluating an automated pitch frequency sweep performed in the simulation gives a similar prediction for the control anticipation parameter (CAP) - figure 8 shows these two predictions as the flight data (on the left) and the three simulation with original aerodynamics (on the right) asterisks.
 As each new pitch derivative increment was incorporated into the nonlinear simulation, the CAP moved into the Level 1 area.
 Although the CAP moved into the Level 1 boundary, the CAP value is still different from the desired or reference value.
 Differences observed here can possibly be attributed to the use of the tuned-down PID, where PTNN errors in the nonestimated derivatives may still be present.